spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/configure-rbac.md

    name of the subject.
 You can enter as many subjects as you need.

    As is with role bindings, neither the cluster role nor the subjects referenced need to exist when you create the cluster role binding.
-However, you must make create them in each cluster.
+However, you must create them in each cluster.
 Otherwise, the cluster role binding will have no effect.

 8. Click **Confirm**.